Cookies on this website

 Heat networks

-Heat networks can be powered by a range of low and zero carbon heat sources, which means they represent a ‘no regrets’ technology that can accommodate heat generated from a range of sources, even waste heat from other industrial processes.
+Heat networks can be powered by a range of low and zero carbon heat sources, and even waste heat from other industrial processes, which means they represent a ‘no regrets’ technology.
+Heat networks are a system of underground insulated pipes that transport heat from this single source to connected buildings.
 They work by providing hot water directly into homes, and some networks can also provide cooling in the hotter months as well.

 This technology has been used for many years in cities around the world, and is being constructed in communities across the UK.
 As heat networks tend to serve a large number of buildings, they are often delivered through partnerships between the private and public sectors.